Skip to main content

 Schedule of Classes

 Materials Pass” is an optional fee that rents out all the materials you would need for your Art Clinic class.
-For this session of “Just Getting Started Art Clinic”, the materials pass $40 for painting.
+For “The Art of Color: Mastering Mixing and Theory”, the materials pass is $50.
 Please note that with Material Pass, you keep your artwork but are leasing the drawing/painting tools (like brushes and palette).
 If you select to pay the Materials Pass, please email Jordan Bruns, to let him know ASAP.
 You can always email with any questions.

-For Acrylic Painting Supply List- please email jjordanbruns@gmail.com
+For Acrylic or Gouache Painting Supply List- please email jjordanbruns@gmail.com

 Suggested Supply List for Oil Painting